 This was our first experience with grasscloth, and I’m a convert.
 You likely know that I love wallpaper; I’ve always felt that it makes a space feel warm and lived-in.
 But grasscloth takes it to another level because it’s far less limiting (style-wise) than prints are… yet it still provides that wonderful homey feeling and a whole lot of texture.
 I think the safest bet for most rooms would be a cream or sand-colored grasscloth, but the Periwinkle seemed like the perfect choice for a playroom.
 I love that all our art works with it, and that I’ll be able to switch out the art over the years as the girls grow and not have to replace the wallpaper.

 Note: With grasscloth, you will always notice seams.
 There’s really nothing you can do about this, and you just have to embrace it!
-As you can see, there are seams visible in these photos.
-They don’t bother me at all, though!
+The reason we chose Annie Selke, though, is because the seams are very minimal.
+So happy with it!